paritytech/psvm/README.md

 # Polkadot SDK Version Manager

 This is a simple tool to manage and update the Polkadot SDK dependencies in any Cargo.toml file.
-It [works offline](#offline) using a local version mapping previously fetched from the Polkadot SDK crates-io branches, and [works online](#online) by getting directly the versions from the Polkadot SDK crates-io branches (`Plan.toml` or `Cargo.lock`) files.
+It will automatically update the Polkadot SDK dependencies to their correct crates.io version.

 ## Installation